-Russian space capsule with 3 crew lands in Kazakhstan
+Russian space capsule with 3 astronauts lands in Kazakhstan

-DZHEZKAZGAN, Kazakhstan (AP) — A Russian Soyuz space capsule carrying three astronauts from the International Space Station has landed in the steppes of Kazakhstan.
+DZHEZKAZGAN, Kazakhstan (AP) — A Russian Soyuz space capsule carrying three astronauts from the International Space Station has landed safely in the steppes of Kazakhstan.

-The capsule landed at 6:39 p.m.
-(1239 GMT) on Sunday without apparent problems, descending under a red-and-white parachute.
+The capsule hit the ground at 6:39 p.m.
+(1239 GMT) Sunday without apparent problems, descending under a red-and-white parachute.

 Aboard were Russian Anton Shkaplerov, American Scott Tingle and Japan’s Norishige Kanai, ending a 168-day mission.
+All three were extracted from the capsule within 30 minutes.
+They appeared to be in good condition as they sat in lounge-type chairs near the capsule so they could re-adjust to the pull of gravity.

-The orbiting laboratory now has a crew of three — Americans Drew Feustel and Ricky Arnold and Russian Oleg Artemyev.
-Another three astronauts are to be launched to the station on Wednesday.
+The astronauts will later be taken to Karaganda, about 400 kilometers (250 miles) to the northeast.
+There they will undergo a longer medical exam and then be flown either to Moscow or Houston.

 Most Read Nation & World Stories